Is camera equipment tax deductible?

 • Editing workstation peripherals: Calibrated monitors, drawing tablets, color grading hardware

-Section 179 — immediate expensing for higher-cost items
+Section 179 — immediate deduction for qualifying equipment

-• Deduct the full business-use cost of camera gear in the year purchased, regardless of price
+• Can deduct the business-use cost of qualifying gear in the year it is placed in service

 • Requires Form 4562

-• The gear must be used more than 50% for business to qualify for Section 179
+• Business use must be more than 50%

 Business-use percentage: How to calculate it

-When camera gear is used for both business and personal photography, only the business-use percentage is deductible.
-Apply the percentage to the purchase price before choosing your deduction method.
+When camera gear is used for both business and personal photography, only the business-use portion is deductible.
+Use a percentage that reflects how you actually use the gear and keep enough records to explain it.

 Business-use percentage examples

-• Wedding photographer using a camera exclusively for paid shoots: 100% business use
+• Wedding photographer using a camera only for paid shoots: 100% business use

-• Content creator using a camera 80% for client work and 20% for personal travel photos: 80% business use
+• Content creator using a camera 80% for client work and 20% for personal travel: 80% business use

 • Freelancer using a camera 60% for product photography and 40% for family events: 60% business use

-Hobby vs business: When camera gear is not deductible
+Hobby vs business: When camera gear is not a business deduction

 Where camera equipment goes on Schedule C

-Any item, MACRS depreciation Over 5 years Form 4562 → Line 13 (Depreciation)
+Bonus or regular depreciation Form 4562 Line 13 (Depreciation)

 Example: Freelance photographer's equipment deductions